missionpinball/mpf-docs/howto/display/animate_widgets.rst

 the next ``after_previous`` step until all the simultaneous steps are complete).

-By the way, the example above is a widget that's part of a slide, but remember you can add animations to widgets anywhere a widget is defined (in the slide properites, in a show step, as part of a :doc:`named widget <reusable_widgets>`, as part of a ``widget_settings:`` override section in the ``widget_player:``, etc.)
+By the way, the example above is a widget that's part of a slide, but remember you can add animations to widgets anywhere a widget is defined (in the slide properties, in a show step, as part of a :doc:`named widget <reusable_widgets>`, as part of a ``widget_settings:`` override section in the ``widget_player:``, etc.)